Vocabulary for IELTS

 Question: What kind of people become successful in jobs?

-Sentence: In this contemporary epoch, companies require people who can handle conflicts adroitly.
-For getting a plum job, the youngsters need to hone their skillset as maladroit employees do not grow much in their professional careers.
+Sentence: Companies require people who can handle conflicts adroitly in this contemporary epoch.
+To get a plum job, youngsters must hone their skills, as maladroit employees do not grow much in their professional careers.

 16. Prognosticate